YouHaveTrouble/minecraft-optimization/README.md

 Enabling this option will save you bandwidth by preventing the server from sending empty position change packets (by default the server sends this packet for each entity even if the entity hasn't moved).
 May cause some issues with plugins that use client-side entities.

 ##### aggressive-towards-villager-when-lagging
-Enabling this will cause zombies to stop targeting villagers if the server is below the tps treshold set with `lagging-threshold` in [`purpur.yml`].
+Enabling this will cause zombies to stop targeting villagers if the server is below the tps threshold set with `lagging-threshold` in [`purpur.yml`].

 ##### entities-can-use-portals
 This option can disable portal usage of all entities besides the player.
 This prevents entities from loading chunks by changing worlds which is handled on the main thread.
+This has the side effect of entities not being able to go through portals.

 ##### villager.brain-ticks
 This option allows you to set how often (in ticks) villager brains (work and poi) will tick.
 Going higher than `3` is confirmed to make villagers inconsistant/buggy.